Abstractionism: Most Famous Artists

 JACKSON POLLOCK (1912-1956)

 The American painter created extraordinary works that were involved in dynamic movements and gestures.
-Fully embracing abstraction, Jackson Pollock conveyed the ideas of freedom summoned and desired by the American population, thus making him a highly successful artist.
-The painter was the pioneer of paintings, entitled action painting, by the critic Clement Greenberg.
+Fully embracing abstraction, Jackson Pollock conveyed the ideas of freedom called upon and desired by the American population, thus making him a highly successful artist.
+The painter was the pioneer of paintings, titled action painting, by critic Clement Greenberg.
 From the large-scale canvases and this technique Jackson Pollock produced a very unique work.

 Jackson Pollock